Here are the updated standings:

 Correct CHI Win 1-0

-Real Salt Lake @ Portland
+Real Salt Lake @ Portland Timbers

 POR Win